chuyskywalker/grin-logger/README.md

 When you grab the code you will need to edit the locations for the PR and CA ttl cables.
 I've found they are uniquely labeled and easy to reference from the `/dev/serial/by-id/` entries.
 Plug them in one-at-a-time and it's easy to grab their ID's.
 (Apparently, you could auto-map these to something nicer like `/dev/tty-pc` if you took the time to figure out udev or something.
 I haven't bothered.)
 At some point, I'll probably allow for the values to be passed into the container as ENV properties, but for now they are just hardcoded.

-I do recommend removing `timesyncd` so the script can use the GPS date to set the clock on the machine afterboot.
+I do recommend removing `timesyncd` so the script can use the GPS date to set the clock on the machine after boot.

 ```bash
 apt-get remove systemd-timesyncd